 So, just how do you get to that proud mommy moment in real life?

-First, what sharing IS for a 3-year-old?
+First, What Sharing IS for a 3-Year-Old?

 - Sharing is valuing a person more than a “thing.”
 No matter how special the “thing” is.
-Yes, I know, that is a hard pill to swallow, when your child has a toy so precious to him, that you would cry more than anyone if something happened to it.
+Yes, I know, that is a hard pill to swallow when your child has a toy so precious to him that you would cry more than anyone if something happened to it.

-But truth is truth.
+But truth, is truth.
 We’re instructed all over the place throughout scripture to put others above ourselves.
 Philippians 2:3 “count others more significant than yourselves.”

 There is not a separate set of bible instructions for kids.
 The words we read to understand God’s truth are the same ones we read and apply for our kids.

 - Sharing is taking turns.
-Thanks to a preschoolers limited attention span, taking turns works well.
+Thanks to a preschooler’s limited attention span, taking turns works well.
 It’s easy to play with something for a minute, then turn it over to someone else for a bit.

 - Sharing is a way to show love.
 It’s a way to bring joy to another that he may not otherwise have.
 Your preschooler has a fun thing that makes him happy.
-Sharing is spreading that happy around by allowing another to partake.
+Sharing is spreading that happiness around by allowing another to partake.

-Second, what sharing is NOT for a 3-year-old.
+Second, What Sharing is NOT for a 3-Year-Old.

-- Sharing is NOT your child handing over anything and everything she has, immediately upon another child’s demand!
+- Sharing is NOT your child handing over anything and everything she has immediately upon another child’s demand.

-- Sharing is NOT your child fully understanding what it means to put others first, love our neighbor as ourselves, think outside themselves, and consider others feelings.
+- Sharing is NOT your child fully understanding what it means to put others first, love our neighbor as ourselves, think outside themselves, and consider others’ feelings.
 Those are complex thought processes.
 It’s all about training good habits at this age.
-Understanding the true importance of sharing things, comes later.
+Understanding the true importance of sharing things comes later.

 - When we drive on the road, we have to be very careful because of how awful others drive.